Tennessee State Route 109: Route description

-SR 109 immediately enters Gallatin and widens to a four-lane undivided highway and passes through a business district before coming to an intersection with Airport Road, where it turns left onto a bypass of downtown, where it becomes a divided highway once again.
+SR 109 immediately enters Gallatin and passes through a business district before coming to an intersection with Airport Road, where it turns left onto a bypass of downtown, where it becomes a divided highway once again.
 SR 109 then passes several neighborhoods before having an interchange with US 31E/SR 6.
 It then has an interchange with SR 174/SR 386 before having an at-grade intersection with SR 25.
 It then has an interchange with Albert Gallatin Avenue before leaving Gallatin.
 SR 109 then passes through the mountains of the Highland Rim as a divided highway and then enters Portland, where it becomes an undivided four-lane highway shortly before entering downtown, where it has an intersection with SR 76.
 The highway passes by several homes and businesses before an intersection with SR 52 and passing through downtown.
 SR 109 then passes through an industrial area before narrowing to two lanes.
-The highway then passes through farmland before widening to a four-lane divided highway and coming to a junction with US 31W/SR 41.
+The highway then passes through farmland before widening to a four-lane divided highway and coming to a junction with US 31W/SR 41, which marks the Robertson County line.
 SR 109 comes to an end shortly thereafter at an interchange with I-65 (exit 121).